ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 When you configure a {{site.data.keyword.deliverypipeline}} tool integration, you can select the type of pipeline that you want to create.

-1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **{{site.data.keyword.deliverypipeline}}**.
+1. If you don't have a toolchain, select a template to [create a toolchain](https://cloud.ibm.com/devops/create){:external}.
 Depending on the template that you use, different fields might be available.
 Review the default field values and if needed, change those settings.
-1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
+1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the [Toolchains page](https://cloud.ibm.com/devops/toolchains){:external}, click the toolchain to open its Overview page.
 Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain** and click **Overview**.
+1. Add the Delivery Pipeline integration to your toolchain:

  a.
 Click **Add tool**.